Weak Markov Processes as Linear Systems: Subprocesses from Normal Invariant States

 for all $\xi \in \fh$.
 If the GNS-representation is faithful then we can interpret the Hilbert space norm as a norm $\|\cdot \|_2$ on the $C^*$-algebra and we can write

 for all $a \in \qA$, where $E_{\eins_\qA \otimes \bigotimes^n_1\! \qC}$ denotes the conditional expectation obtained by evaluating the state $\phi$ on $\qA$.

-However the latter condition is well known to be equivalent to the asymptotic completeness of the stationary Markov chain in a scattering theory meaning introduced by K\"ummerer and Maassen in \cite{KM00}.
+However the latter condition is well known to be equivalent to the asymptotic completeness of the stationary Markov chain (with a faithful stationary state) in the scattering theory context introduced by K\"ummerer and Maassen in \cite{KM00}.
 As mentioned earlier here we followed a variant developed in \cite{GKL06}.
-The equivalence of the convergence in the norm $\|\cdot\|_2$ above with the property of asymptotic completeness in the scattering theory meaning is stated in Lemma 1.5 of \cite{GKL06}.
-Hence, proceeding as above, all these meanings of asymptotic completeness coincide.
-Let us summarize this insight as follows:
+The equivalence of the convergence in the norm $\|\cdot\|_2$ above with the property of asymptotic completeness as defined in the scattering theory context is stated in \cite{KM00}, 3.3 or \cite{Go04a}, 2.6.4 or \cite{GKL06}, 1.5.
+Let us summarize the result of our arguments as follows:

-\begin{Proposition} \normalfont The short exact sequence of weak processes associated to a stationary Markov chain is asymptotically complete in the sense of Definition \ref{def:ac} if and only if the stationary Markov chain is asymptotically complete in the scattering theory meaning of \cite{KM00} or \cite{GKL06}.
+\begin{Proposition} \normalfont The short exact sequence produced by a stationary Markov chain (with a faithful stationary state) is observable in the sense of Definition \ref{def:ac} if and only if the stationary Markov chain is asymptotically complete in the scattering theory meaning of \cite{KM00} or \cite{GKL06}.
 A necessary and sufficient criterion is given by

 \end{Proposition}